stanislasbdx/pterodactyl-egg-discord/README.md

 >
 > Github Repository <https://github.com/stanislasbdx/pterodactyl-egg-discord⁠>

 An issue ?
 A suggestion ?
-DM me on discord (stan1712) !
+Open an issue on Github or DM me on discord (stan1712) !

 > [!IMPORTANT]
 > **If you run on ARM system, go check [Mizari's project](https://github.com/Mizari-Dev/pterodactyl-egg-nodejs-arm64)**, or you won't be able to use this and be sad 😓 ([here's what you can expect](https://github.com/stanislasbdx/pterodactyl-egg-discord/issues/5)).